 Photos are also taken for school purposes and publications and our website and social media outlets and for marketing purposes.
-If parents do not want their students' pictures used for the purposes mentioned in this paragraph, they will be asked to indicate so on the "Student Information Sheet" completed in August.
+If parents do not want their students' pictures used for the purposes mentioned in this paragraph, they will be asked to indicate so when they register their child.

-Policy Revised: May 6, 2008; May 3, 2011; May 6, 2014; August 4, 2020
+Policy Revised: May 6, 2008; May 3, 2011; May 6, 2014; August 4, 2020; August 6, 2024